kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidStatics.md

 \Delta p = -\gamma \Delta z
 $$

 where $\Delta p$ is the change in pressure that occurs across an elevation change of $\Delta z$.  $\gamma$ is the specific weight of the fluid.
 The minus sign indicates that a decrease in elevation causes an increase in pressure.
-In practice I just calculate the magnitude of the change in pressure (ignore the minus sign) and afterwards determine whether the pressure decreased (going up) or the pressure increased (going down).
-More fluid above you results in a larger pressure.
+In practice I just calculate the magnitude of the change in pressure (ignore the minus sign) and afterwards determine whether the pressure decreased (increase in elevation) or the pressure increased (decrease in elevation).
+Just remember that additional fluid above you results in a larger pressure.

 <div class="example">